What’s the Difference Between NAD+ and NADH?

 A higher ratio favors the creation of more energy, though, and recently published human studies have also found that not only does NAD+ decline with age, but NADH actually goes up.
 This is accompanied by a decline in the NAD+/NADH ratio.
 Therefore, the imbalance in this ratio could affect how well the cells utilize NAD+.

-Techniques to increase NAD+ — like supplementing with NAD+ precursors, like nicotinamide riboside (or NR, for short) — have gained substantial interest as being vital to cellular health.
-Supplementation in humans has been shown to increase NAD+.
+Techniques to increase NAD+ — like supplementing with NAD+ precursors such as nicotinamide riboside (or NR, for short) — have gained substantial interest as being vital to cellular health.
+Our NAD+ supplement Basis (which contains NR) has been shown in a human clinical trial to increase NAD+ levels by 40%.

 It’s worth acknowledging that both NAD+ and NADH are key in the creation of ATP, as well as other biological processes, so it’s impossible to villainize or champion one over the other.
 As scientists continue to study the NAD+ molecule, the unknowns surrounding the ratio will be answered.